isolver/ioHub/docs/iohub/installation.rst

 there is no actual *installation* required.
 Simply downloaded the WinPythonPlus archive from the link above, run the self extracting archive, and select where you want the WinPythonPlus distribution to go. **That is it.**
-Once extracted, open the WinPythonPlus folder and you will see a set of .bat files in the top level directory (a poor mans version of an executable ;) ).
+Once extracted, open the WinPythonPlus folder and you will see a set of .bat files in the top level directory (a poor man's version of an executable ;) ).
 The .bat file are what need to be used to start any of the provided applications, and even when you wish to just start a python interpreter in the Windows console.